wuolah/test-frontend-developer/README.md

-# Technical test for frontend developers – Event attendance
+# Technical test for frontend developers – Event Attendance 🎟️

-## Introduction
+## Introduction 👋
 Welcome to Wuolah’s technical test for frontend developers.
 We want to evaluate how you solve a practical case that simulates the challenges of building user interfaces in the academic environment.

-## What we are evaluating
+## What we are evaluating 🔍
-- **Understanding requirements & Problem solving:**
+- **Understanding requirements & problem solving:**
   Assess your ability to comprehend the requirements and design an effective interface.
 - **Communication:**
   Clearly articulate any doubts and explain your design decisions.